ShuranXu/ShuranXu/README.md

 I am a tech enthusiast :computer: !

-:telescope: I’m curently a senior software engineer working at Microchip Technology Inc where I contribute to complex digital system design in HLS C++. </br>
+:telescope: I’m curently a senior software engineer working at Microchip Technology Inc where I design complex digital systems in HLS C++. </br>

 :warning: Majority of the repositories are private as they are directly related to the coursework, but some of course projects are public. </br>